josh-collinsworth/joco-sveltekit/src/lib/content/posts/ten-years-of-code.md

 <CalloutPlusQuote>

 That's one of the things I love about development, as a field: it's a city of immigrants.
-This place our home, but most of us aren't from here.
+This place is our home, but most of us aren't from here.

 </CalloutPlusQuote>